 TGbf Editor: Please modify the Figure 9-110a—TDD Beamforming Information field format for a DMG Sensing Request as follow and add the following paragraph at the end of this subclause.

+The Num of Absent Instances field indicates the number of consecutive DMG sensing instances that the addressed STA do not need to participate from the next DMG sensing instance.

 SP: Move to approve resolutions to CID 1312, 1316 as specified in doc.: 11-23/0942r0 and incorporate the text changes into the latest TGbf draft.